Every major media player has added toolbars, update managers, streaming integrations, and UI chrome that slows it down.

 On hardware from 2012 or earlier, this difference in resource usage is often the reason mpv plays a file smoothly where other players drop frames.

-Several popular players are built directly on mpv's engine.
-SMPlayer wraps mpv in a traditional windowed interface with a full GUI, playlist management, and settings panels - useful if you want mpv's playback engine but prefer clicking menus to editing config files.
+Several popular players are built directly on mpv's playback core.
+SMPlayer wraps mpv in a traditional windowed interface with a full GUI, playlist management, and settings panels - useful if you want mpv's engine but prefer clicking menus to editing config files.

 On macOS, IINA does the same with a native Apple-style design.
 Both inherit mpv's format support and hardware acceleration entirely.